‘I’M A GONER’: El Faro’s last hours as ship sails into storm

 “Can’t pound your way through them waves.
 Break the ship in half,” the helmsman said.

 It was 1:15 a.m. on Oct.
 1, 2015, and the Atlantic was boiling over.
-The El Faro, sailing near San Salvador Island in the Bahamas, was being knocked about by the strongest October storm to hit these waters since 1866.
-In the coming hours, the El Faro and its crew would fight desperately for survival.
+El Faro, sailing near San Salvador Island in the Bahamas, was being knocked about by the strongest October storm to hit these waters since 1866.
+In the coming hours, El Faro and its crew would fight desperately for survival .

 Most Read Stories